RC6799/nuxt3-vuetify3-starter/README.md

 ![Starter Image](/public/starter.png)
 Soooo...
 Vuetify just released version 3..
 Nuxt is at rc13 (will be released soon).
-This template here will get you up & running with adding the two together :)
+This template here will get you up & running with adding the two together!! :)

 ## Demo Here